tomisiiiin/COMP_6905_Project/Project Ideas/Documentation_Plan.md

 Weeks 1–3: Planning → Weeks 4–7: Core building → Weeks 8–10: Improvements → Weeks 11–12: Final polish → Week 13: Submission.

+09/16
+RECAP OF TODAY'S MEETING
+Why this project & problem we are trying to solve?
+Doing this for students only, to encourage students to buy and sell for each other at cheaper (affordable) prices The website is more designed for students
+Reduces the level of scam because it’s a closed system within the student community

+Aim of the project?
+Implement an authentic marketplace for the student community (MUN email & ID)

+Other similar products?
+- Facebook marketplace

+System design?
+-	Flow chart  (draw.io)

+Testing approach?
+-	QA testing
+-	Junit – Unit Testing

+For the proposal, we select the core features to present Core features (MVP)
+-	Authentication & login
+-	CRUD operations
+-	Search, Filter & categorise items
+-	Transaction history, purchase & Payment
+-	Admin functions

+Other features to be implemented later
+-	Auction
+-	Delivery
+-	Recommendations of other similar products
+-	Reviews & Ratings
+-	Private marketplace

+Tools update
+Frontend –Next JS, Tailwind CSS
+Backend - Node JS
+Database – MongoDB (everyone can see) instead of MySQL (everyone has to host it locally to see it).